jiaqiiiiii/DUTCHTERMS/README.md

 # Semantic Change Analysis of Colonial Terminology in Dutch Newspapers (1860-1960)

-This repository contains the code and data documentation for our paper analysing the semantic evolution of colonial terminology in Dutch newspapers using Word2Vec embeddings and connotation analysis.
+This repository contains code and data to analyse the semantic evolution of colonial terminology in a dataste of Dutch newspapers using Word2Vec embeddings and POS analysis.

-## 📖 Overview

 We examine semantic change in colonial terminology across two major Dutch newspapers:
 - **Algemeen Handelsblad** (liberal perspective, 1860-1960)
 - **De Telegraaf** (conservative to far-right, 1893-1960)

 The study spans three time periods: 1860-1899, 1900-1939, and 1940-1960, focusing on how colonial terminology evolved across different ideological contexts and historical events.

-## 🔧 Scripts Description

 ### Data Collection & Preprocessing